collective/collective.developermanual/source/components/genericsetup.rst

         from zExceptions import BadRequest

         def uninstall(self, reinstall):
-            if reinstall==False:
+            if reinstall == False:
-                raise BadRequest("This product cannot be uninstalled!")
+                raise BadRequest('This product cannot be uninstalled!')

 .. note ::

     This example if for Extensions/install.py, old Plone 2 way of writing installers